peteryzhang6/The-Law-of-One/MBS Complex/Mind-Body-Spirit Complex.md

 29.26: Each mind/body/spirit complex is an unique portion of the [[The Infinite Creator|One Creator]].

+35.4: To know your self is to have the foundation upon firm ground.

 18.5:
 - The proper role of the entity is in [[3rd Density|this density]] to experience all things desired, to then analyze, understand, and accept these experiences, distilling from them the love/light within them.
 Nothing shall be overcome.
 That which is not needed falls away.
 - The orientation develops due to analysis of desire.
 These desires become more and more distorted towards conscious application of love/light as the entity furnishes itself with distilled experience.
 We have found it to be inappropriate in the extreme to encourage the overcoming of any desires, except to suggest the imagination rather than the carrying out in the physical plane, as you call it, of those desires not consonant with the Law of One; this preserving the primal distortion of free will.